 The Republic of Yemen is an Arab country occupying the southwestern to southern end of the Arabian Peninsula.
 It is bordered by Saudi Arabia to the north, the Red Sea to the west, the Gulf of Aden and Arabian Sea to the south, and Oman to the east.

 Of Yemen’s 200 islands, the largest is Socotra, about 354 km to the south of mainland Yemen.
-Yemeni unification took place on 22 May 1990, when the Yemen Arab Republic in the North was united with People’s Democratic Republic of Yemen in the south, forming the Republic of Yemen under the continued Presidency of North Yemen’s President Ali Abdullah Saleh.
+Yemeni unification took place on 22 May 1990, when the Yemen Arab Republic in the North was united with People’s Democratic Republic of Yemen in the south, forming the Republic of Yemen under the Presidency of North Yemen’s President Ali Abdullah Saleh.
 A secessionist movement in the former South Yemen led to a brief civil war in 1994.
-The political, security and humanitarian situation in Yemen has deteriorated rapidly in 2015 (see below).
+In late 2011, President Saleh stepped down under a political transition agreement.
+The political, security and humanitarian situation in Yemen deteriorated rapidly in 2015 descending into civil war (see below).

 Yemen is divided into 20 governorates, the largest of which is Hadramawt, with approximately 37 percent of the country’s total land area.

 Throughout 2011, Yemen experienced ongoing civil unrest due to dissatisfaction over corruption, soaring unemployment and poor standards of living.
-In late 2011, in response to the crisis and in return for immunity from prosecution, President Saleh agreed to step down under a political transition agreement brokered by the Gulf Cooperation Council (GCC) in late 2011.
-His Vice President, Abd Rabbuh Mansoor Hadi, was elected unopposed in February 2012 as President of a Government of National Unity to preside over the two-year political transition plan.
+In late 2011, in response to the crisis and in return for immunity from prosecution, President Saleh agreed to step down under a political transition agreement brokered by the Gulf Cooperation Council (GCC).
+His Vice President, Abd Rabbuh Mansoor Hadi, was elected unopposed in February 2012 as interim President of a Government of National Unity to preside over an anticipated two-year political transition plan.

-The political, security and humanitarian situation in Yemen has deteriorated in 2015.
-Government forces, Houthi militias from the minority Zaidi sect and other groups are engaged in violent conflict throughout the country.
-In response to military advances against the internationally-backed Government of Yemen, an international coalition led by Saudi Arabia commenced a series of airstrikes on Yemen on 26 March 2015.
-Aside from a five-day humanitarian pause from 12 to 17 May and an aborted ceasefire on 10 July, the conflict has continued since March.
-Mediation efforts are currently being pursued to resolve the crisis, including by UN Special Envoy for Yemen Ismail Ould Cheikh Ahmed.
+The political, security and humanitarian situation in Yemen deteriorated in 2015.
+Government forces, Houthi militias from the minority Zaidi sect and other groups became engaged in violent conflict throughout the country.
+In response to Houthi military advances against the internationally-backed Government of Yemen, an international coalition led by Saudi Arabia commenced a series of airstrikes on Yemen on 26 March 2015.
+A cessation of hostilities was negotiated in April 2016, and peace talks aimed at a political agreement were commenced in Kuwait in May 2016.
+The UN Special Envoy for Yemen Ismail Ould Cheikh Ahmed has been leading the talks.
+No settlement has yet been reached.

-Complicating the current conflict, Yemen continues to face extensive security challenges including separatist unrest in parts of the country, as well as the presence of Al Qaida in the Arabian Peninsula and affiliated extremist groups.
+Complicating the current conflict, Yemen continues to face extensive security challenges including separatist unrest in parts of the country, as well as the presence of Al Qaida in the Arabian Peninsula, ISIS and affiliated extremist groups.

 Yemen is a member of the United Nations, the Arab League, the Organization of Islamic Cooperation and the Indian Ocean Rim Association.

-Australia has a limited but friendly bilateral relationship with Yemen, based on its membership of the Friends of Yemen and collaboration through international fora on countering terrorism and piracy.
-Australia and Yemen also cooperate as fellow founding members of the Indian Ocean Rim Association.
+Australia has a limited but friendly bilateral relationship with Yemen based on collaboration through international fora, including the Indian Ocean Rim Association.

 Since 2009, Australia has provided more than $21 million to Yemen in humanitarian assistance through UN agencies and the International Committee of the Red Cross.
 This assistance has delivered food, shelter, water, sanitation, health care and protection to people affected by violence.